COMPARE REMOVAL QUOTES

 Ask your company for moving assistance

 In situations where you are moving due to work, check with your employer to see if they offer relocation assistance.
-This could be anything from extra time off to finish moving to your new house to paying up to a certain amount to offset your moving costs.
+This could be anything from the extra time off to finish moving to your new house to paying up to a certain amount to offset your moving costs.

 Even if you don’t feel you have the best bargaining skills, but it never hurts to try negotiating prices.
 Estate agent, conveyors, surveyors, and even removal companies—identify opportunities to save, negotiate their fees, and you might get a significant discount.
 It is important to note that this is more likely to be successful with smaller companies or independent agents.

 Keep a close watch over your spending after you move

 While there are many things you can do before your moving day to save money, your frugal efforts should not stop once you complete your move.
 The period immediately following your move can be characterised by heavy spending.